-The increase of \$0.3 million in general and administrative expenses for the three months ended June 30, 2020 compared to the three months ended June 30, 2019 was primarily due to an increase of \$0.6 million of payroll and related costs and recruiting fees due the hiring of additional executives in the second quarter of 2020.
-In addition, there was a \$0.1 million increase related to stock-based compensation.
-These increases were partially offset by a \$0.4 million decrease in professional fees, including legal, consulting, accounting, and audit fees, due in part to a large portion of these costs that were incurred during the three months ended June 30, 2020 being recorded as deferred IPO costs on the condensed consolidated balance sheet as of June 30, 2020.
+The increase of \$2.1 million in general and administrative expenses for the three months ended September 30, 2020 compared to the three months ended September 30, 2019 was primarily due to an increase of \$1.0 million of payroll and related costs due the hiring of additional executives in the second quarter of 2020 and the board's approval of a one-time IPO bonus for employees.
+In addition, there was a \$1.5 million increase related to stock-based compensation and an increase of \$0.5 million for directors and officers insurance obtained as a result of becoming a public company.
+These increases were partially offset by a \$0.9 million decrease in professional fees, including legal, consulting, accounting, and audit fees, due in part to a large portion of these costs that were incurred during the three months ended September 30, 2020 were initially recorded as deferred IPO costs and then offset against additional paid-in-capital upon the closing of the IPO.
+Professional fees were also higher during the three months ended September 30, 2019 due to work performed related to the corporate reorganization and the conversion of the Company's financial statements to U.S. GAAP.